 Why your organization needs succession planning

 Succession planning forms part of talent management.
 And it underpins other development activities to grow and retain employees.
 But managers need guidance.
 Often, they know their shining stars.
 But spotting the rough diamonds can be harder.
 And some want to put everyone in a top box.
 So you need to help them objectively identify true talent.
-And make succession planning an important part of your everyday business.
+And make succession planning an important part of your everyday business, especially for managers.
 Consider:

 • Why succession planning matters, even at a team level